 “Tell my lord, the perfect, the gorgeous, the offspring of heaven, our protective angel, the expert and effective warrior, the light among his brothers, the shining gem, the trust of all important persons, endowed with nobility, the provider for scholars, the table laden for all people, outstanding among his peers, to whom the gods Anu, Enlil, and Ea, and also the goddess Belet-ili, have granted a treasure of graces and riches — tell my lord: Kalbu, who is dust and but your favorite slave, sends the following message.”

 The elevated and god-like position of the official — “the offspring of heaven, our protective angel” — and the great distance between him and Kalbu, “who is dust and but your favorite slave,” resonate with elements the students’ observations highlight in the image: the sheer height of the tower and the silent figure in its noble pose framed in the archway at the top, positioned as if to illuminate or focus the attention of the countryside.
 Before reflecting on the students’ observations, I had not understood the relief and the letter to be closely related.
 Now, I realize that each of these sources can support students as they develop and test their ideas about the other.
 And together, these two sources from different periods can help students reconstruct and understand enduring characteristics of Mesopotamian civilization.
 The Ashurbanipal relief can support student thinking about the themes of hierarchy and religion in addition to the theme of irrigation.
-And when, in the second paragraph of his letter, Kalbu protests to his lord that “They have cut off my access to water,” both sources offer us occasions to think about the ways hierarchy, religion, and irrigation were intertwined in ancient Mesopotamia.
-Now that the students have encountered the image, and now that I have thought through the students’ observations, I have a deeper understanding of the image and how it works — and of its potential to work with other sources, such as Kalbu’s letter, to help students think further.
+And when, in the second paragraph of his letter, Kalbu protests to his lord, whom he worships and who he hopes will meet his needs, that “They have cut off my access to water,” we see that this pair of sources offers us occasions to think about the ways hierarchy, religion, and irrigation were intertwined in ancient Mesopotamia — to the point that the importance of water and of means of controlling it, and of the centralization of the power to distribute it, may have helped give rise to the characteristic religious/political hierarchies.
+Now that the students have encountered this image, and now that I have thought through the students’ observations, I have a deeper understanding of the image and how it works — and of its potential to work with other sources, such as Kalbu’s letter, to help students think further.

 In critical exploration, teaching, learning, and curriculum development are interdependent.
 The teachers choose materials because of what they have noticed about them.
 Then they encourage students to encounter the materials and share what they notice.
 The students’ observations reveal new possibilities in the materials and help the teachers envision new ways to use those materials in their teaching.
 Each teacher, with her colleagues, becomes actively involved in ongoing curriculum development.
 The curriculum changes and grows as students respond to the new combinations of materials and activities with more observations and ideas, and as the teachers listen to students, understand the sources still more deeply, and — again and again, year after year — imagine more things to try.